Cray-HPE/docs-csm/troubleshooting/cms_barebones_image_boot.md

 ### Controlling which node is used

-(`ncn-mw#`) By default, the script will list all enabled compute nodes in HSM and use the first one as the target for the test.
+By default, the script will list all enabled compute nodes in HSM and use the first one as the target for the test.
 This may be overridden by using the `--xname` command line argument to specify the component name (xname) of the target compute node.
 The target compute node must be enabled and present in HSM.
-If the input compute node is not available, then the test will fail with an appropriate error message.
+If the specified compute node is not available, then the test will fail with an appropriate error message.

+(`ncn-mw#`) An example of specifying the target node:

 ```bash
 /opt/cray/tests/integration/csm/barebonesImageTest --xname x3000c0s10b1n0